vedph/cadmus-ndp-frac/README.md

   - ⭐ [CodFrRulingsPart](#codfrrulingspart)

 - content:
-  - 📖 [codicology contents part](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-contents.md).
+  - 📖 [COD codicology contents part](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-contents.md).
 A fragment typically includes a few verses, with optional lacunae in it.
 To represent this we can still use the codicology contents part, adding a content for each content covered by the fragment.
 So for instance if a fragment contains If.1,20-23 and If.1,25 (i.e. If 1.20-25 where 24 is missing) we just add 2 content entries for these two contents (optionally we can also use the tag to group these two contents together).
 Like any content entry each has its incipit, explicit etc. ⚠️ Determine if other properties are required.
   - 📖 [COD codicology hands part](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-hands.md)
   - 📖 [COD codicology edits part](https://github.com/vedph/cadmus-codicology/blob/master/docs/cod-edits.md)
   - ⭐ [CodFrQuireLabelsPart](#codfrquirelabelspart):`sig`: quire labels for signatures.